SohanHaque/Python-qr/README.md

-Sure!
-Here's an example of an awesome `README.md` file for your code:

 # QR Code Generator

 This is a Python script that generates QR codes with a graphical user interface (GUI) using PyQt5.
 With this application, you can easily generate QR codes for various purposes such as sharing URLs, text messages, contact information, and more.